mgesteban/comparing_classifiers/README.md

 These results illustrate **severe class imbalance** — the “yes” responses represent only a small fraction of the dataset — highlighting the need for **threshold tuning** and **balanced metrics** (e.g., ROC-AUC, F1, Precision-Recall).

+Before improving the model (Cell 11 in my notebook), the Logistic Regression accuracy was only 59%.
+This was because the model used default parameters, which are often not optimal for a specific dataset—especially one like mine that has imbalanced classes, meaning there are very few “Yes” responses compared to “No.” The default regularization strength (C=1.0) and penalty (l2) likely caused the model to underfit, leading to poor performance.

+After applying GridSearchCV, the model systematically tested different combinations of hyperparameters, such as:

+param_grid = [
+    {"penalty": ["l2"],
+     "C": [0.01, 0.1, 1, 10],
+     "class_weight": [None, "balanced"]},
+    {"penalty": ["l1"],
+     "C": [0.01, 0.1, 1, 10],
+     "class_weight": [None, "balanced"]},
+    {"penalty": ["elasticnet"],
+     "C": [0.01, 0.1, 1, 10],
+     "l1_ratio": [0.5, 0.8],
+     "class_weight": [None, "balanced"]},
+]

+Through this tuning process, the model found the most effective combination of regularization strength and penalty type, improving its ability to handle class imbalance and capture meaningful relationships in the data.
+As a result, the Logistic Regression model’s accuracy increased significantly after tuning.

 ---

 ##Tools and Libraries